Cosmic-Ide/Cosmic-IDE/docs/app-ui-and-project-lifecycle.md

 ## Gradle workspace UI

-`EditorToolingViewModel.initialize` starts sync once for a project root.
-It obtains `BuildInvocations`, combines task paths and selectors, and caps accumulated Sync output at 100,000 characters.
+Gradle support is plugin-provided and uses `ProjectCommandProvider` and `ProjectTaskProvider`.
+Sync, build, and run commands execute in PTY terminals within the editor tool window.

 `EditorToolWindow` is a vertically resizable bottom surface.
-Its fixed Sync tab shows model output;
-each task or project-command launch creates an `EditorBuildSession` with its own embedded terminal, status, rerun counter, and close action.
+Its fixed Sync tab shows the output of the project sync command; each task or project-command launch creates an `EditorBuildSession` with its own embedded terminal, status, rerun counter, and close action.
 Closing a tab releases its composed terminal/controller.

 Sync ownership is selected from project structure.
-A root `gradlew` keeps Gradle model sync and initializes `EditorToolingViewModel`.
-Without that wrapper, the first enabled plugin `SYNC` command replaces the fixed tab with a PTY session and Gradle tooling is not initialized.
-A wrapperless project with no sync contribution receives an explanatory empty state.
+A root `gradlew` takes precedence.
+Without that wrapper, the first enabled plugin `SYNC` command replaces the fixed tab with a PTY session.
+A project with no sync contribution receives an explanatory empty state.

-The older full-screen `GradleTaskScreen` remains a valid route and shares the same terminal bridge.
-The former post-build `ProjectOutputScreen` was removed because no active workflow navigated to it;
-run and build output now stays in editor tool-window terminal sessions.
+The older full-screen `GradleTaskScreen` remains a valid route but is legacy.
+The former post-build `ProjectOutputScreen` was removed; run and build output now stays in editor tool-window terminal sessions.

 ## Settings state